Home / Health / 9 Women’s Health Checks You Don’t Want To Skip

 Pap Smear

-Pap smears are one of the best ways to detect the presence of cervical cancer.
+Pap smears are one of the best ways to detect the presence of cervical cancer and one of the women’s health checks you don’t want to skip.
 It is, therefore, recommended to begin this important test at age 21 and have it done every three years.
 Unless there are problems or suspicion of cancer, they should be done until the age of 65.
 It’s important to catch anything suspicious as early as possible so cancer doesn’t grow out of control and spread to other parts of the body.
 A simple pap smear done at your doctor’s office is the best way to detect signs of cancer before this develops

 Mammogram